demisto/content/Packs/Azure-Enrichment-Remediation/README.md

 ##### What does this pack do?

-The pack is intended to contain Azure playbooks and scripts that conduct enrichment and/or remediation and can use multiple other Azure content packs.
+The pack contains Azure playbooks and scripts that conduct enrichment and/or remediation and can use multiple other Azure content packs.

 There are multiple Azure content packs for multiple Azure products (Compute, MSGraphUsers, etc).
 The intent was so that